 Professor (Social Thought and Classics).
 The Western classical tradition; comparative Romanticism; the history of literary scholarship; the history and theory of Comparative Literature.

-Associate Professor, French Literature; Master of Humanities Collegiate Division; Associate Dean of the Division of the Humanities and the College.
+Frank L. Sulzberger Professor, Romance Languages and Literatures, Theater and Performance Studies, and the College; Chair, Department of Roman Languages and Literatures.
 French and European literature of the seventeenth and eighteenth century and theater across the ages; theater history; book history; intellectual and cultural history; literary criticism and theory; relation between the visual arts and literature.